-The Society of Ohio Archivists wishes to recognize an Ohio History Day Project in the Junior and Senior Division for exceptional use of primary sources or manuscripts in the development of their Ohio History Day Project.
+The Society of Ohio Archivists wishes to recognize an Ohio History Day Project in the Junior and Senior Divisions for exceptional use of primary sources or manuscripts in the development of their Ohio History Day Project.
+Award winners receive a certificate and a $100 cash award per winner—individual or group (divided among group members) in both the Junior and Senior Divisions.
 This award was initiated in 1999.
-Award recipients are given a certificate and a $100.00 cash award for a winner—individual or group–in both the Junior and Senior Divisions.
 The Membership & Awards Committee manages all SOA awards.

 - Project must demonstrate exceptional research and use of primary sources to include at least two of the following: letters, speeches, diaries, newspaper articles from the time, oral history interviews, documents, photographs, artifacts, or anything else that provides a first hand account about a person or event.

 - History Day Project winners must have used primary resources on site at a research institution housing those materials.

 - All primary sources must be cited accurately in the bibliography of the paper.

 All of these award winners are to be commended for their extensive use of primary sources!

 Junior Award: Angela D’Souza, Birchwood School of Hawken, for her junior individual documentary, “The Cleveland Free-Net: How a Case Western Reserve University Experiment Opened a New World of Communication.”
 Angela worked with archivists at Case Western Reserve University to obtain primary source documents and resources about the Cleveland Free-Net that she used in her documentary.
 She also interviewed the widow of the creator of Free-Net, who gave her additional photos and primary sources she used.